Resurrection and the End of Sin

 Another evangelical celebrity falls.
 Another well-known, well-respected figure, another once-reliable church or institution, falling like dominoes.
 We barely have time to pause and ask the question, how did that happen?
 How did we miss that?
 And then another report comes out.

 I’m telling you all this not to ruin your Easter Sunday, but for a different purpose: to illustrate the desperate need for the text that’s before us this morning.
-It is vitally important that we acknowledge the magnitude of the problem of sin, and that we recognize the depth of the problem of sin, and not just what’s going on in that immoral revolution happening in the culture around us, which is so easy to shoot at, but rather to take a look at our own house, at our own life.
+It is vitally important that we acknowledge the magnitude of the problem of sin, and that we recognize the depth of the problem of sin, and not just what’s going on in that immoral revolution happening in the culture around us, which is so easy to shoot at, but rather to take a look at our own house and our own life.
 Peter says, “It is time for judgment to begin in the household of God.
 And if it begins with us, what will be the outcome for those who do not obey the Gospel of God?”

 Christianity Today ran a story on March 21.
-Ti, the title is this: The Cohabitation Dilemma Comes for America’s Pastors.
-The subheading says: More evangelicals are living together before marriage; Church leaders struggle to respond.
+Ti, the title is this: “The Cohabitation Dilemma Comes for America’s Pastors.”
+The subheading says, “More evangelicals are living together before marriage.
+Church leaders struggle to respond.”
 The story tells of a pastor who said he had stopped conducting weddings because so many of his engaged couples were cohabitating and got angry when he addressed it.
 Oh, no!
 They got angry.
 Grow a spine.
 Call sinners to repentance, and hold the line.

 It’s not just for the sake of the purity of the church and the purity of the Gospel.
 Though it is at, definitely that.
 What are cohabitating couples doing?
 They’re sinning.
-And what does sin do to the soul?
+What does sin do to the soul?
 It destroys it.
 The devil loves to entice and hold people with guilt and shame, hold them under sin, enslave them.

 It’s not just a matter of bad teaching and weak theology in the pulpits, though it is that.
 We’re reaping the fruit of no theology.
 We’re reaping the fruit of preaching that is ostensibly, it’s, it’s professed to be expository preaching, and yet it just gives the high points of everything and jumps directly from just talking about the text to some moralistic lessons from the text, a little bit of therapy from that passage.
 Doing public therapy is mostly what’s going on in pulpits today.
 No theology, no depth.
 So how do people grow if they don’t know the truth?

 But what we’re seeing, I think, is more severe.
 It’s an abandonment of the Gospel.
 And it’s an abandonment of the Gospel among those for whom the Gospel is in the name.
-Evangelical refers to those who have the evangel.
+“Evangelical” refers to those who have the evangel.
 The evangel is the Greek word for the Gospel.
 And sadly, on the whole, evangelicals have lost sight of the Gospel, not only because they’re not articulating a clear Gospel to people, often just giving a subpar version of the Gospel that, they pass it off that way.

 But I think more deeply they’re not practicing the Gospel.
 They’re not obeying the Gospel.
 They’re not applying the Gospel to their daily lives, internally in how they think, and externally in how they act, how they behave, how they speak, which is why sin runs riot through the evangelical ranks.